creativar/blurrr/README.md

 - **Image transforms** — Rotate, flip, and crop
 - **Undo/Redo** — Full history with keyboard shortcuts (Ctrl+Z / Ctrl+Shift+Z)
 - **Drag & drop** — Drop an image onto the page or click to browse

+## Use cases

+- Redact personal info from screenshots before sharing
+- Blur faces or license plates in photos
+- Clean up screenshots for bug reports or documentation
+- Censor sensitive data in images for social media

 ## Getting started